ZeroCM/zcm/docs/tutorial.md

 It is often desirable to record the messaging data events and record them for later debugging.
-On a robotics system this is very important because often the developer cannot debug in realtime nor deterministically reproduce bugs that have previously occurred.
+On a robotics system this is very important because often the developer cannot debug in real-time nor deterministically reproduce bugs that have previously occurred.
 By recording live events, debugging can be done after an issue occurs.
 ZCM ships with a built-in logging API using `zcm/eventlog.h`.
 ZCM also provides a stand-alone process `zcm-logger` that records all events it receives on the